scottolivermorgan/NAS_drive/README.md

 - script to automate gui config on NC
 - script to automate gui config on Plex.
 # Pre steps
-- Rename main external hard drive to cloudDrive and back up to cloudDriveBU.
+- Rename main external hard drive to HD_1 and back up to BU_1, follow ths convention for all subsequent drives and add these details (alongsde the signal pin) to config.json.

 - _note_ Synch drives before setting up as MUCH quciker if large and popultated (use Free file sync).

-- Ensure Hd cloudDrive is attatched to permenant usb and cloudDriveBU attatched to realy controled USB.
+- Ensure HD_1 is attatched to permenant usb and BU_1 attatched to realy controlled USB.

 ## Initial Pi 4 Setup
 Download SD card formating software: